nodejs/node-eps/XXX-staged-require-with-lifecycle-hooks.md

 dynamic function generation and reassignment, which can put a lot of undue stress on the optimizer and garbage collector.

-If, for example, one could intercept the module loader and apply an AST transform before compilation, there's a great deal that could be gained.
+If one could intercept the module loader and apply code transformations directly to the code text before compilation, there's a great deal that could be gained.
-Most Run-time checking would simply disappear.
+Most, if not all, run-time checking would simply disappear.
 Most closures would disappear.
-Context loss would disappear because the transformer could take advantage of lexical scope to describe linkage directly at callsites.
+Context loss would mostly disappear because the transformer could take advantage of lexical scope to describe linkage directly at callsites.

 ### Flexibility